D-Mobilelab/barney/README.md

 - The new Barney version is ready!

 ### Problems publishing a new npm version?
- - Try running the following commands
+ Try running the following commands

  ```
 npm login
 ```
 - Enter your credentials
- - Run

  ```
 npm publish
 ```
-- The new version will be now update on npm!
+- The new version will be now published on npm!